KILTprotocol/sdk-js/docs/getting-started.md

 ## How to build a Claim

 To construct a claim we need to know the structure of the claim that is defined in a CTYPE.
-Based on the CTYPE, we need to raw claim with the respective fields filled out:
+Based on the CTYPE, we need to build a basic claim object with the respective fields filled out:

 ```typescript
 const rawClaim = {